CuriOdyssey

-CuriOdyssey is a science museum and zoo for children and families where visitors can see wild animals up-close and visit interactive science exhibits.
+CuriOdyssey is a science museum and zoo in San Mateo, California containing animals and interactive science exhibits.
 CuriOdyssey is home to nearly 100 rescued animals, most native to California, that cannot survive in the wild.
-CuriOdyssey's custom-designed exhibits are a science playground where kids play with scientific phenomena, including physical forces, perceptions, and reflections, patterns in nature and backyard science.
+CuriOdyssey's exhibits include a science playground where kids play with scientific phenomena.

-Located at 1651 Coyote Point Drive in San Mateo, California, it is part of the Coyote Point Recreation Area, which overlooks the San Francisco Bay.
-The museum was founded in 1954 as the San Mateo County Junior Museum, and is accredited by the Association of Zoos and Aquariums (AZA).

-CuriOdyssey connects kids to nature with daily public animal feedings and educational programs where visitors meet the museum's Animal Ambassadors.
 CuriOdyssey is a member of the Association of Science-Technology Centers (ASTC) and the Association of Zoos and Aquariums (AZA).
 CuriOdyssey also participates in the Museums for All program, offering free admission and reduced-cost membership to qualifying families.